 This work has shown that a suitable mushroom casing can be prepared from black blocking peat and milled peat fines.
-However, unlike casing prepared from wet dug peat, this casing requires rewetting before use, although blocking peat readily absorbs moisture and does not require pre-soaking such as brown milled peats that were used for mushroom casing more than 20 years ago.
+However, unlike casing prepared from wet dug peat, this casing requires rewetting before use, although blocking peat readily absorbs moisture and does not need a pre-soaking treatment that brown milled peats did when they were used for mushroom casing more than 20 years ago.
+The casing also required more precise irrigation scheduling (more frequent and smaller quantities) than is needed for wet dug peat casing.
 For farms that no longer have casing mixers, some reinvestment would be required for such a casing to be used.
-However, the material is cheaper to transport due to lower water content and availability of materials in the Britain.
+The cost of the casing is similar to that prepared from wet dug peat.

 The effects of adding 25% bark fines or GWC on mushroom yield were inconsistent between farms.
-However, addition of 12.5% of bark fines or 6.3% each of bark fines and GWC to peat casing, with additional water, was either beneficial or neutral to mushroom yield.
+However, addition of 12.5% of bark fines or 6.3% each of bark fines and GWC to peat casing, with water, was either beneficial or neutral to mushroom yield.
 The latter mix would be cheaper than 12.5% bark because GWC is cheaper than bark.
-The composted bark fines and GWC were shown to be mature and stable according to a maturity test based on CO2 evolution from samples.
+The composted bark fines and GWC were shown to be mature and stable according to a maturity test based on CO_2 evolution from samples.

 Recycling spent casing at 25% worked better with Harte casing than with Everris casing although the latter mix may work better if more water is added.
 Recycled casing is only suitable if cooking out is used, and this is not practiced on all farms.
 Although machinery is available for separating casing on emptying in shelves, it is an expensive option and not suitable for tray farms.
-The trials have shown that a separating mesh inserted between the compost and casing layers is a possible option; further work is needed to identify a plastic mesh that will avoid mushroom yield loss but will facilitate casing removal after cook-out.
-Due to the risk of disease spread and problems with weed moulds, casing producers do not want to receive this material and mixing on-farm would require additional equipment.
+The trials have shown that a separating mesh or net inserted between the compost and casing layers is not a viable option for casing removal after cook-out due to mushroom yield loss and the time taken to insert and remove the mesh layer.
 The use of salt for disease control must be minimized and spraying of casing with disinfectants at the end of cropping must be avoided, otherwise the recycled casing will be contaminated.
 For tray farms, heavily salted trays can be avoided for recycling.
 A mixture of salt and fine sand could be used for disease control in order to minimize the amount of salt applied.
 The validation trials showed that recycled casing (and possibly bark or GWC) could be readily mixed into fresh casing using existing casing hoppers and shelf filling equipment.
 If recycled on the same farm, spent casing is not considered to be a waste.
+However, potential residues of Sporgon must be considered if the recycled casing is to be used in a further crop where Sporgon will again be applied.
+The results confirm large-scale trials in HDC project M 53 which showed that adding 25% spent casing did not affect mushroom yield compared with fresh casing.
+It is possible that inclusion rates higher than 25% could be used without yield loss, although small-scale trials in M 53 indicated that 50% recycled casing was too much.